rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

   <img src="/blog/2014/08/06/round-the-world-on-us-airways-90k-award/kuala_lumpur_hotel_2.jpg" alt="Grand Hyatt Kuala Lumpur" />
 </div>

-In Penang I stayed off the beaten path at the Four Points by Sheraton on a Cash & Points rate (and applying one of my Starwood Platinum suite upgrades).
-I had relaxing time there on the beach and eating some incredibly delicious food.
+In Penang I stayed off the beaten path at the Four Points by Sheraton on a very cheapCash
+& Points rate (1,500 points + $30 / night), and applied one of my Starwood Platinum suite upgrades).
+I had a relaxing time there on the beach and eating some incredibly delicious food.
 I'd come back to Penang just for the food!